mernst32/Py-SCSE-search-and-compare/README.md

 ## exlf_cli.py
 ```
-usage: exlf_cli.py [-h] [-r] [-o OUTPUT_FILE] [-c] [-v] F Q
+usage: exlf_cli.py [-h] [-r] [-o] [-c] [-v] F

-Scans Java files for a given query and returns the lines containing said query
+Scans Java files for a StackOverflow links and returns those in a csv
-starting from the first occurrence.
+sanitized as much as possible.

 positional arguments:
   F                  file to be scanned.
-  Q                     the searchquery.

 optional arguments:
   -h, --help         show this help message and exit
   -r, --recursive    scan a directory recursively.
-  -o OUTPUT_FILE, --output-file OUTPUT_FILE
-                        save output in given output file.
+  -o, --output-file  save output in csv file found in data/extracted_data.csv.
-  -c, --copy-line       copy first line of the scanned file(s), removing
+  -c, --copy-line    copy first line of the scanned file(s), removing comment
-                        comment characters like "//"
+                     characters like "//".
+This works in tandem with
+                     dsc_cli.py which writes the link to the raw file in the
+                     first line with a preceding "//".
   -v, --verbose      gives a more detailed output
 ```

 ## dso_cli.py